jellyfin/jellyfin.org/docs/general/clients/codec-support.md

 - Android TV devices with HDR support running the official Android TV App.
 HDR format support depends on the specific device you are running.

+- WebOS devices (Newer LG Smart TVs) running the official WebOS client supports HDR.
+However, [mkv containers are known to cause issues](https://github.com/jellyfin/jellyfin-web/issues/4678).
+Please enable the force remux mkv to mp4 option in the client settings as a workaround.

 Devices not listed above do not support HDR on any official client.
 Any HDR content will have to be converted to SDR by the server for proper playback on these clients.
 For more info, please refer to our [tone-mapping documentation](/docs/general/post-install/transcoding/#hdr-to-sdr-tone-mapping)

 ## [Audio Compatibility](https://en.wikipedia.org/wiki/Comparison_of_video_container_formats#Audio_coding_formats_support "Wikipedia's audio codec tables")